Faraday22/Faraday22/README.md

 ### Learning
-- 👀 I’m interested in learning how to script bash, maybe php, typescript, programm in C, and rice nvim with lua ,but am doing a bit web development for some reason
+- 👀 I’m interested in learning how to script bash, maybe php, typescript, program in C, and rice nvim with lua ,but am doing a bit web development for some reason
 - I'm also forcing myself to learn nvim
 - 🌱 I’m currently Learning Javascript / Typescript :(